BYUCS235/pinewood/README.md

   * Create a concrete class for Car that inherits from CarInterface, put it in Car.h Put the implementation in Car.cpp
   * Create a concrete class for Rocket that inherits from Car.h Put it in Rocket.h Put the implementation in Rocket.cpp
   * Create a concrete class for Panda that inherits from Car.h Put it in Panda.h Put the implementation in Panda.cpp
+## So, Lets get started
+Your UML should look something like this